michaelhue/craft-breakpoint/README.md

 ## Features

--   Extends Craft's Live Preview while preserving its original function.
+-   A useful tool for testing your site's responsive layout directly in Live Preview.
--   Can be enabled or disabled at any time with the click of a button.
+-   Can be enabled or disabled in Live Preview at any time.
--   Customize your own screen presets or choose from a list of popular devices.
+-   Customize your own device presets or choose from a list of popular devices.
 -   Automatic zoom keeps the whole preview visible even when testing large screen sizes.
 -   Detailed [User Manual] with screenshots.